 Log in to your Library Account.
 (Your log-in information is your name and your BuckID number)

 Need to see if a book has arrived for you?
 Want to check your due dates?
-Need to renew a book or pay a fine without coming to campus?
+Need to renew a book or pay a fine?
 You can do all that directly from your library account!

 Knowing how to cite your sources is a critical skill for college-level research.
 Thankfully, there are a ton of great resources available to help make the process quick and painless.
 Perhaps the best of those resources is called The OWL @ Purdue.
 It's a free resource created and maintained by Purdue University that goes into a great deal of depth on almost every citation style out there.
 Click below to be linked to their resources for a few of the most popular styles.